-Van kills at least two, injures seven, on Toronto sidewalk
+Van hops Toronto sidewalk, killing at least two: Reuters witness

 A Reuters witness said there were at least two bodies at the site of the incident.
 At least seven people were brought to nearby Sunnybrook Health Services Centre’s trauma center, the hospital said on Twitter.

-It was not immediately clear if the incident was a deliberate act by the driver or a traffic mishap in a mixed commercial and residential area.
+It was not immediately clear if the incident was a deliberate act by the driver or a traffic mishap.
+It occurred at lunchtime on a sunny day and the sidewalks of the mixed commercial and residential area were full of pedestrians.

-The crash occurred at the corner of Yonge Street and Finch Avenue in the north end of the city, where a van drove onto the sidewalk and hit several people, said Toronto Police spokeswoman Meaghan Gray.
+Police were called just before 1:30 p.m.
+(1730 GMT) to the corner of Yonge Street and Finch Avenue in the north end of the city, where a van drove onto the sidewalk and hit several people, said Toronto Police spokeswoman Meaghan Gray.

 A man who gave his name as Ali told CNN he saw the van and that the driver appeared to have been targeting people.